Tips and recommendations for healthy travel to top destinations

 Travelers at risk to contract Pneumonia include children under 5; adults older than 55; those with sickle cell disease and other blood diseases, diabetes, HIV, chronic renal (kidney) failure, cerebrospinal leaks and people with compromised immune systems.
 There are several drug-resistant strains of the bacterium that causes Pneumonia and that is why travelers should consider the vaccine if they are at high risk.

-The Pneuomococcal vaccine is available at all Passport Health travel clinic locations.
+The Pneumococcal vaccine is available at all Passport Health travel clinic locations.

-So, if you are asking yourself, "What travel shots and vaccinations do I need?" or "Where do I get the Pneumonia Vaccine?” call 888-499-PASS (7277) or find the Passport Health travel medicine clinic nearest you.
+So, if you are asking yourself, "What travel shots and vaccinations do I need?" or "Where do I get the Pneumonia Vaccine?" schedule an appointment with your local Passport Health travel medicine clinic.